Marx314/python2debian/README.rst

 Requirements
 ------------

-To build a Debian package the only requirement on your machine is Docker.
+- To build a Debian package the only requirement on your machine is Docker.
+- The Docker image is **not rebuilt each time**.

 Build Debian package from a Python package:
 -------------------------------------------

+Use the argument :code:`python-package`:

 .. code:: bash